En73r/DBDEazyQTE/README.md

 # DBDEazyQTE
-A simple script that can help you pass the QTE check automatically
+A simple script for DeadByDaylight that can help you pass the QTE check automatically

 # Usage
 The program use hotkeys to control the functions.
 You can use them to apply in different scenarios.